AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-analytics.md

     |`promotionClick`|Custom Event||
     |`removeFromCart`|Custom Event||

+>[!NOTE]
+>
+>[!UICONTROL Checkout] event is firing for the Magento internal payment methods only. [!UICONTROL Checkout] event is not firing for the `PayPal checkout` and other external payment methods.

 1. Create the following Universal Analytics tags with the same basic configuration.

    - Universal Analytics Tags